scottdurow/power-platform-pro-dev-workshop/Labs/Lab 1 - TypeScript Webresources.md

 `Webpack` can be used in conjunction with another library called `Babel`.
 In a similar way to the TypeScript compiler (`tsc`), Babel can take your TypeScript code and translate it into JavaScript (often referred to as transpiling) so that it will run inside the browser.
 You might use Babel if you needed more control over the final output such as adding polyfills, using features that the TypeScript compiler doesn’t support or provide multiple versions targeting different run-times.
 I find no need to use Babel for creating JavaScript Web resources.
 If you are using Babel then make sure you are using a loader that runs the TypeScript compiler to perform type checking since Babel on it’s own will simple convert to JavaScript without performing any checks.

-Using the `ts-loader` webpack plugin will run the tsc compiler for you so that all your types are checked – but if you were using an alternative Babel loader, you can always run `tsc --noEmit` to run the TypeScript compiler and show errors, but not generate any output.
+Using the `ts-loader` webpack plugin will run the `tsc` compiler for you so that all your types are checked – but if you were using an alternative Babel loader, you can always run `tsc --noEmit` to run the TypeScript compiler and show errors, but not generate any output.

-## ✅Task 1 - Project folder setup
+## ✅Project folder setup

 **VS Code** TypeScript projects do not have a project file like C# (`.csproj`) – so you can simply create a new folder with the name of your project.